10.0

 Escape

 The contact owns a 2014 Ford Escape.
-The contact stated that while attempting to start the vehicle, the vehicle shuddered with blue smoke coming from the exhaust.
-The check engine warning light was illuminated.
-The vehicle was towed to an independent mechanic, who determined that coolant intrusion had damaged the engine, and the engine needed to be replaced.
+The contact stated that the vehicle was taken for an oil change, and the vehicle was diagnosed with coolant intrusion.
+The contact was informed that the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was notified of the failure but referred the contact to the NHTSA Hotline for assistance.
-The failure mileage was 88,000.
+The manufacturer was made aware of the failure and advised the contact to call the NHTSA Hotline to report the failure.
+The failure mileage was approximately 81,600.

 Escape